Afro-Brazilians: Genetic studies

 According to another study from 2008, by the University of Brasília, European ancestry dominates in the whole of Brazil in all regions, accounting for 65,90% of the heritage of the population, followed by the African contribution (24,80%) and the Native American (9,3%).
 According to an autosomal DNA study (from 2003) focused on the composition of the Brazilian population as a whole, "European contribution [...] is highest in the South (81% to 82%), and lowest in the North (68% to 71%).
 The African component is lowest in the South (11%), while the highest values are found in the Southeast (18%–20%).
 Extreme values for the Amerindian fraction were found in the South and Southeast (7%–8%) and North (17%–18%)".
 The researchers were cautious with the results as their samples came from paternity test takers which may have skewed the results partly.
 Several other older studies have suggested that European ancestry is the main component in all Brazilian regions.
 Salzano (1997) reported 51% European, 36% African, and 13% Amerindian ancestry for the Northeastern population.
 Santos and Guerreiro (1995) found 47% European, 12% African, and 41% Amerindian ancestry in the north.
 In the southernmost state of Rio Grande do Sul, Dornelles et al. (1999) calculated 82% European, 7% African, and 11% Amerindian ancestries.
 Krieger et al. (1965) studied a Northeastern Brazilian population living in São Paulo and found that whites had 18% African and 12% Amerindian genetic contribution, while blacks had 28% European and 5% Amerindian genetic contribution.
 These Amerindian estimates, like others, have limitations.
 Compared to earlier studies, the 2002 study findings showed higher levels of bidirectional admixture between Africans and non-Africans.

 In 2007 BBC Brasil launched the project Raízes Afro-Brasileiras (Afro-Brazilian Roots), in which they analyzed the genetic ancestry of nine famous Brazilian blacks and "pardos".
 Three tests were based on analysis of different parts of their DNA: an examination of paternal ancestry, maternal ancestry and the genomic ancestry, allowing to estimate the percentage of African, European and Amerindian genes in the composition of an individual.
 Of the nine people analyzed, three had more European ancestry than African, while the other six people had more African ancestry, with varying degrees of European and Amerindian admixture.
 The African admixture varied from 19.5% in actress Ildi Silva to 99.3% in singer Milton Nascimento.
 The European admixture varied from 0.4% in Nascimento to 70% in Silva.
-The Amerindian admixture from 0.3% in Nascimento to 25.4% in football player Obina.
+The Amerindian admixture ranges from 0.3% in Nascimento to 25.4% in football player Obina.